Looking to try out a 7 string guitar, but not looking to spend a lot of money?

 Body: Poplar | Neck: Maple | Scale: 26.5” | Fingerboard: Amaranth | Frets: 24 | Pickups: Jackson High-Output 7-String humbucker (neck and bridge) | Hardware: Jackson HT7 hardtail, black | Finish: Satin Black | Left-handed: No

-Jackson have always made amazing metal guitars, and these days they make some killer options in the budget price range.
+Jackson have always made amazing metal guitars, and these days they not only make some of the best 7 string guitars that money can buy, they also make some killer options in the budget price range.

-The JD22-7 has hot pickups, strings that go straight after the nut (which is great for tuning stabillity), and a contour cut for high string access.
+The JD22-7 has hot pickups, a strings that go straight after the nut (which is great for tuning stability), and a contour cut for high string access.

 Plus at around $200, you have a ton of money left over to swap out the pickups for something to make the guitar really shine, such as the Fishman Fluence Signature Series Tosin Abasi set (check out reviews on Amazon here).

-Really, the JD22-7 is a fantastic option for a first or budget 7 string.
+Really, the JD22-7 is a fantastic option for a first or budget 7 string guitar.